 |One-time Work Contract||

 Consider getting technical support from companies that also provide laptop or equipment repair services.
-That way, you won't have to find a different company when something breaks.
+That way, you won't have to find a different company when you have hardware issues.

-Depending on your location, you may have a few options with IT services companies.
+Depending on your location, you may have a few options for IT services.
 Always check the company's ratings before deciding which one to trust your business with.
 Remember, whomever you choose will help you set up a huge chunk of your business.

-It may be smart for you to focus on your core business and outsource the bulk of your marketing strategy.
-An advantage of outsourcing marketing services is that you won't have to pay the cost of hiring a full-time employee.
+It may be smart for you to focus on your core business and outsource the bulk of your marketing efforts.
+One advantage of outsourcing marketing services is that you won't have to pay for a salaried full-time employee.
 Plus, you get to work with experts in the industry.

 You may still handle other marketing aspects of your business, such as marketing events and face-to-face meet-ups with your target market.
-However, you can delegate your digital marketing to a third party company.
-Here are some marketing aspects that you can already outsource:
+But you can delegate your digital marketing to a third-party company.
+Here are some marketing aspects that you can easily outsource:

 Unless you already have a specific idea of what your logo and brand would be, you can outsource and hire a graphic artist to render it all.
 A better idea would be for you to share those ideas with your graphic artist and let him make it visual or improve on it.

 Depending on the graphic artist's rates and agreed work, you'll get at least three options for your logo and brands.
-You can further discuss revisions to get the logo you want.
+You can further discuss revisions to get a logo you are happy with.

 Remember, your logo is also crucial to your marketing.
 It'll be part of your business cards, official stationery, and ads.
-So, when you choose the graphic artist that will handle your logos, make sure you've already checked his previous works.
-You need to find someone whose visual style resonates with yours.
+So when choosing the graphic designer that will handle your logos, familiarize yourself with their previous work.
+You need to find someone whose visual style resonates with your preferences.

 Keep in mind your target market, too.
 Tax preparation is a serious and professional business.
 Do you think the previous works of the graphic artist shows this kind of professionalism?
 You'll need to partner with an artist that can get this message across through design.

-Nowadays, your website is equal to your business card.
-If a client wants to know more about your business, she will look at your website.
+Your website is equivalent to your business card.
+A client who wants to know more about your business will look at your website.
 If you don't have a website, the client may think twice about the legitimacy of your business.

-Unless you are a former web developer, building a reliable website is not easy.
-Instead of spending hours figuring out how to work on multiple codes to make one, hire a company that does website design.
+Unless you are a former web developer, building a reliable website can be quite a challenge.
+Instead of spending hours figuring out how to build one, hire a company that does website design.

 Also, browse through their portfolio.
 Find out what websites they've made.
-You'll soon find out that most of their website design has a certain feel or look.
-You can decide whether that feel or look fits your business' design.
+You'll often find that their website designs carry a certain look and feel.
+You can decide whether that fits your business image.

-Now that you have your website and your logo design, you should consider getting help to run your web marketing.
-The next step, in terms of marketing, is getting customers to click on your website.
+Now that you have your website and your logo design, consider getting someone to handle your online marketing.
+The next step, in terms of marketing, is getting people to visit your website.

 This is where Search Engine Optimization (SEO) comes in.
-It's the process of getting quality and quantity of web traffic into your website using keywords.
-The goal is that when someone googles "tax preparer" or "tax preparation near me," your website becomes one of the top results.
+It's the process of achieving quality and quantity in web traffic using keywords.
+Given finely-tuned SEO, when someone googles "tax preparer" or "tax preparation near me," your website should show up as one of the top results.

-Once your website is one of the top results, there's a big percentage that a client will click on it and learn more about you.
+If your website places in the top search results, it will benefit from more web traffic, giving you more chances to land a client.
 Now, your website must sell your tax expertise and convince the client to hire you as a tax preparer.
 Web marketing services take care of the SEO of your website, so you can get more clients to hire you.

 The Gallas Company is a digital marketing agency that develops online marketing strategies for companies, building up their web presence through SEO optimization and SEO link building.
-While it is based in Florida, The Gallas Company caters to companies in different parts of the US.
+While it is based in Florida, The Gallas Company caters to companies anywhere in the USA.
 It's a no-fluff, results-driven, versatile web marketing service that builds relationships with each client.

-You'll get access to regular reporting such as SEO Strategy, KPIs, Google Adwords, Google Analytics, and Facebook Ads.
+You'll get access to regular reports on SEO Strategy, KPIs, Google Adwords, Google Analytics, and Facebook Ads.
 Get key consultations on your web marketing through Competition Analysis & Review, Strategic Product Offering, Search Engine Optimization Strategy, and Social Media Strategy.

 Consider looking into their Partnered Marketing strategy.
-The Gallas Company works with you to understand your business, your goals, and set up a long-term marketing strategy.
-Client engagement varies depending on your business needs.
+It means that The Gallas Company will work with you to understand your business, your goals, and set up a long-term marketing strategy.
+Client engagement is tailored according to your business needs.

 Get a web marketing service that produces results.
-So, you can spend more time on your business' daily operations and other client acquisition strategies.
+Then you can spend more time running your business' daily operations and working on other client acquisition strategies.

-Of course, the first to consider is whether you have a budget for an office.
-Consider the capital you are willing to invest in your new business first.
+Clearly, the first to consider is whether you have the budget for an office space.
+Consider the capital you are willing to invest in your new business.

 When you invest in your office space, you should be ready for a full commitment.
-You need to ensure you have a budget for at least a year.
-In some cities, you can rent for a minimum of six months.
-These are still substantial costs for your start-up business.
+You need to ensure you have a budget for at least one year of occupancy.
+Though in some cities, you can rent for a minimum of six months.
+That would still be a substantial cost to your start-up business.

-According to Deloitte Insights, 23% of commercial space owners expect an increase in their rates in 2020 as they continue to upgrade their properties to ‘smart buildings.’
-Even though you are not looking for office spaces in smart buildings, this surge in rental rates can affect the overall commercial real estate market.
+According to Deloitte Insights, 23% of commercial space owners expect an increase in their rates in 2020 as they continue to upgrade their properties to ‘smart buildings.'
+And even if you are not planning to rent in smart buildings, this surge in rental rates can affect the overall commercial real estate market.

 When it comes to the rental price, you also have to factor in where you will do your business.
 According to Inc.com, the rental rates from big cities like Minneapolis, Milwaukee, Chicago, and Detroit are continuously increasing.
 The same goes for cities like Seattle, Denver, Austin, and Raleigh.

 According to SquareFoot.com, rent per square foot from major US cities, like New York, San Francisco, and Los Angeles, averages at $41.82 per square foot per month.
-It could also increase depending on the lease type you and your landlord have.
+It could also increase depending on the lease type.

 In large cities like New York, you can get a 1,035 sq. ft. office for $5,000 a month in the Financial District / Water District / Insurance District.
 However, if you choose to get an office in Hudson Yard / Far West Side, your $5,000 a month budget will only get you 481 sq. ft.
-The location of your office affects the amount of your rent.
+The location of your office affects the cost of your lease.

 If you're looking for lower rental rates, rent could be about $14-$16 per square foot per month.
 If you're willing to drive about 5-10 minutes away from the popular buildings that charge more than $20 per square foot, you can find decent offices for as low as $12.

-A big factor in the increase or decrease in rental rates is the location.
-Even if you are not building your business in major cities, rental rates will vary depending on the location you choose.
+A big factor in the increase or decrease in rental costs is the district location.
+Even if you are not setting up your business in a major city, rental rates will vary depending on the neighborhood you choose.
 Is it in the posh and influential part of town?
-That’s going to be expensive.
+That's going to be expensive.
 How about getting an office downtown?

-Aside from rental rates, you also need to find a location that’s fit for your tax business.
-Consider the reputation of your chosen location for your office.
-Make sure your office is not near shops or offices that have a problematic reputation.
-Also, since you will be discussing financial information with your clients, you need to make sure the office space is in a quiet and secure area.
+Aside from rental rates, you also need to find a location that's suited to your tax business.
+Consider the reputation of your chosen district.
+Make sure your office is not close to shops or offices that have a problematic reputation.
+Also, since you will be discussing financial information with your clients, you'll want the office space to be in a quiet and secure area.
 Be sure that your clients will feel comfortable visiting you in that district.

-Since the tax preparation business is a service-type of business, it’s best to have a storefront office in a retail shopping environment.
-A location that has a lot of foot traffic helps you gain more customers; especially during tax season.
+Given that tax preparation is a service type of business, it's a good idea to have a storefront office in a retail shopping environment.
+A location that enjoys a lot of foot traffic can help you attract more customers; especially during tax season.

 You can choose an office near shops that are convenient for your clients.
 For example, choose a space near check-cashing, convenience stores, inner-city supermarkets, car dealerships, and loan retail shops.

-Another location you can consider is in an office park.
-You can capture the market of employees in an office park.
-Most often employees would like to get their taxes done before or after work.
-Getting a space in an office park helps you bring convenience to your target market.
+Another good location to consider is an office park.
+You could capture the market of employees in an office park.
+Most often, employees would like to get their taxes done before or after work.
+Getting a space in an office park helps you bring that convenience to your target market.

-When it comes to size, a tax preparation business does not need too much space; especially, when you’re starting out.
-A minimum of 1500 square feet of office space is enough.
+A tax preparation business does not need a lot of space, especially when you're starting out.
+A minimum of 1500 square feet of office space is plenty.

-You need to have enough room for a reception area, a private meeting room, and an area to do all your tasks.
-However, do not discount the possibility that you could be expanding.
-So, keep in mind enough space for an additional workstation or two.
+Plan to have enough room for a reception area, a private meeting room, and your private workspace.
+Don't discount the possibility that your business may expand.
+If possible, allow enough space for an additional workstation or two.

-In terms of office layout, make sure your meeting rooms are not near areas where there are lots of activities.
-When discussing your client’s finances, you wouldn’t want them to be distracted or feel uncomfortable.
-Make sure they have enough privacy.
+In terms of office layout, see that your meeting rooms are not adjacent areas that see a lot of activity.
+When you're meeting with a client, you wouldn't want them to feel distracted or uncomfortable.
+Ensure that they enjoy privacy.

-When looking for office spaces, you can seek the help of commercial leasing agents.
-These agents can help you find the most suitable spaces that you may need.
-Some agents provide their service for free and get their profit from the commission.
-Others will request for a small fee in advance.
+On hunting for an office space, you can enlist the aid of commercial leasing agents.
+They can help you find suitable options for your office.
+Some agents provide their services for free and take their profit out of a commission.
+Others will require a small fee in advance.

 There are advantages and disadvantages to getting help from commercial listing agents or real estate brokers.
 Some of the advantages are: